-The editors would like to thank the Swiss Ministries of Defence and Foreign Affairs for the mandates and substantial financial support.
-The opinions expressed in this volume are those of the authors and neither represent nor should be mistaken for official Swiss positions.
+The editors would like to thank the Swiss Ministries of Defence and Foreign Affairs for the their substantial financial support and the Austrian Defence Academy for the brilliant partnership in both organising the capacity building conference and publishing this volume.
+The opinions expressed in this volume are those of the authors and neither represent nor should be mistaken for official Swiss or Austrian positions.

 Thanks also go to Dr. Erica Marat for her diligent analytical work, and Melissa George, Laurence Durig and Alison Buchanan for preparing these texts for publication.
-Sveta Loboda and her team again took care of all printing aspects of this third volume in the DCAF Defence and Security Sector Institution Building series.
-Earlier volumes on the Western Balkans and Ukraine are available on the DCAF website.